1 | Common garter snake |

 Range: western USA, southern Canada.

-This species is tricky to distinguish from common garter snakes, but have a larger saliva gland and several scale differentiations.
-They’re also smaller than the common garter snake, with a record length of 107cm versus 134cm.
-The two have a large genetic chasm between them.
+This species is tricky to distinguish from common garter snakes, but has a larger saliva gland and several scale differentiations.
+They’re also smaller than the common garter snake, with a record length of 109.2cm versus 137.2cm.
+Despite a similar appearance, the two have a large genetic chasm between them.

 Thamnophis elegans is the most likely garter snake to constrict its prey, and their venom also seems particularly severe.
 They’re don’t come close to an Egyptian cobra, but one prolonged bite resulted in swelling, pain and local haemorrhaging.